Mental Health Disorders That Are Commonly Misdiagnosed

 Bipolar mood disorder is a tough mental health disorder to diagnose correctly because its symptoms are so similar to its distant cousin, ADHD.
 The hallmark symptoms of this mental illness are extreme mood swings that can last anywhere from a few hours to a few months, leaving those who have it in states of constant mania, depression, or a mix of the two, says Healthline.
-Those who have bipolar I have symptoms that are more severe and polarizing than those who have bipolar II.
-But either way, these symptoms can have a severe effect on a person’s mood, ability to maintain relationships, and the ability to be productive.
+These symptoms can have a severe effect on a person’s mood, ability to maintain relationships, and the ability to be productive.

 ADHD is a lifelong condition that can start early.
 Bipolar disorder, on the other hand, typically begins after age 18.
 Mood swings in those who have ADHD often only last 20 to 30 minutes, too, whereas bipolar individuals have mood swings lasting much longer.

 Feeling stressed morning, noon, and night?
 It may be more than just stress.
 WebMD explains having an anxiety disorder can lead to feelings of intense panic and fear, sleep troubles, clammy hands and feet, heart palpitations, nausea, muscle tension, and dizziness.
 Many doctors misdiagnose anxiety as depression.

 Depression is characterized by feeling constantly sad or hopeless, lacking interest in things that were once interesting, and thoughts of death or suicide.
 People who have anxiety worry about the future and what will happen, but those with depression are already sure it’s hopeless, Calm Clinic explains.